newnoiseworks/tpl-game-gd/README.md

 1. `$ omgd build-templates`
 1. `$ omgd server-start --tail`
 1. Open the `game` folder in Godot
-1. Click play, the project should show a login screen, sign in and you should see the server you started in the above step(s) react to it
+1. Click play, the project should show a login screen, sign in and you should see the server you started in the above step(s) react to it in the log